Submissions

 Abstract

 A concise and factual abstract is required (maximum length of 150 words).
-The abstract should state briefly the purpose of the research, the principal results, and major conclusions.
+The abstract should state the purpose of the research, the principal results, and the major conclusions briefly.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 References should therefore be avoided, but if essential, they must be cited in full, without reference to the reference list.

 Keywords